Best known for its annual music festival, Carhaix in Brittany was a 2011 Tour de France stage town. Wendy Mewes has this guide to the area.

 Cycling in Carhaix

 Carhaix is a great base for a cycling holiday with easy access to the Brittany's green ways network of old railway lines and canal towpaths.
-Red Dog Books publishes Brittany's Green Ways: A Guide to Re-used Railway Tracks and Canal Towpaths (for cyclists and walkers), with full maps and details of all the existing routes.
+Brittany's Green Ways: A Guide to Re-Used Railway Tracks and Canal Towpaths (UK, US) has full maps and details of all the existing routes.

 The Monts d’Arrée, Brittany’s highest hills, are not far away, with miles of tracks with great views to explore.
 This area can be combined with a visit to Huelgoat where the beautiful forest contains a remarkable granite ‘Chaos’ of gigantic boulders tumbled into extraordinary shapes.
 There are great walks here, too: along a tiny former industrial canal out to the old lead/silver mines or up to Arthur’s Camp (actually an Iron Age fortified place).